velzie/adderall/README.md

 - download [adderall.uc.js](https://raw.githubusercontent.com/CoolElectronics/adderall/master/adderall.user.js) into your `profile/chrome/JS` folder
 - clear startup cache and restart
 - install tabtree from [here](https://coolelectronics.me/trash/tabtree.xpi). i will make the gh repo for this later
-- \[optional] install the vimium addon. you are supposed to use this for back/forward/reload buttons since i remove them
+- \[optional] install the vimium addon. you are supposed to use this for back/forward/reload buttons, then make sure you add [this css](https://raw.githubusercontent.com/CoolElectronics/adderall/master/userChrome.css) into your userChrome.css

 btw you can't use this with floorp. just don't use floorp in general actually